ellysh/video-game-bots/InGameBots/process-memory-access.md

 1. [`CreateToolhelp32Snapshot`](https://msdn.microsoft.com/en-us/library/windows/desktop/ms682489%28v=vs.85%29.aspx) provides a system snapshot with processes and threads system objects, plus modules and heaps.
 You can pass the PID parameter to get modules and heaps of the specific process.
 The snapshot always contains all threads that are launched in the system at the moment.

-2. [`Thread32First`](https://msdn.microsoft.com/en-us/library/windows/desktop/ms686728%28v=vs.85%29.aspx) starts to traverse threads of the specified system snapshot.
+2. [`Thread32First`](https://msdn.microsoft.com/en-us/library/windows/desktop/ms686728%28v=vs.85%29.aspx) starts to traverse threads of the specified snapshot.
 Output parameter of the function is a pointer to the [`THREADENTRY32`](https://msdn.microsoft.com/en-us/library/windows/desktop/ms686735%28v=vs.85%29.aspx) structure.
 This structure contains information about the first thread in the snapshot.

 3. [`Thread32Next`](https://msdn.microsoft.com/en-us/library/windows/desktop/ms686731%28v=vs.85%29.aspx) continues to traverse threads of the snapshot.
 It has the same output parameter as the `Thread32First` function.